Ashok-0003/repo-3/Overview/DevOps/Non%2DProd-Environments/CMS-Azure-AD-apps.md

 #**There are two Azure AD apps used in CMS**
 # 1. spn-cmsbpa-<env>
+- CMSBPA certificate to be uploaded, please follow the steps to upload a certificate given above.
-- Following permissions should be enabled for this app
+- Following permissions should be enabled for this app, please follow the steps to enable API permissions given above.
   ![image.png](/.attachments/image-2852ce21-575e-4976-b2d4-f2346dc1fa0d.png)
 # 2. spn-cmsapi-<env>
+- CMSAPI certificate to be uploaded, please follow the steps to upload a certificate given above.
-- Following permissions should be enabled for this app
+- Following permissions should be enabled for this app, please follow the steps to enable API permissions given above.
   ![image.png](/.attachments/image-9cc120e1-0530-4ed0-8749-1f05da542310.png)